adamhcj/flappypip/README.md

 # flappypip
+Now hosted on my personal github pages! flutter app on webpage takes some time to load, please be patient!

 A new Flutter project.
 Trying out flutter with flame.
 Firebase integration with flutter used for highscores!
 <h1>Tech stack: </h1>